How Martian Manhunter Ended Up In 'Zack Snyder's Justice League'

-(You’ll find some spoilers below for “Zack Snyder’s Justice League,” but only for things related to Martian Manhunter’s appearances, which have no bearing on the main plot)
+(This article contains some spoilers for “Zack Snyder’s Justice League,” but only for the two scenes with Martian Manhunter)

 For regular folks who sit down and watch “Zack Snyder’s Justice League” — as in, not die-hard fans of DC Comics — there’s one brand-new character in the Snyder Cut that will no doubt cause some confusion: That weird shapeshifting green guy who disguised himself as Martha Kent for a scene with Lois Lane, and then had a weird chat with Batman at the end.
 His name is J’onn J’onzz, but he’s better known as the Martian Manhunter.